howardwu/wagyu/README.md

     -d, --derivation <"path">                    Imports an HD wallet for a specified derivation path (in quotes) [possible values: ethereum, keepkey, ledger-legacy, ledger-live, trezor, "<custom path>"]
-        --extended-private <extended private>    Imports a partial HD wallet for a specified extended private key --extended-public <extended public>      Imports a partial HD wallet for a specified extended public key -i, --index <index>                          Imports an HD wallet for a specified index -m, --mnemonic <"mnemonic">                  Imports an HD wallet for a specified mnemonic (in quotes) -p, --password <password>                    Imports an HD wallet with a specified password
+        --extended-private <extended private>    Imports a partial HD wallet for a specified extended private key --extended-public <extended public>      Imports a partial HD wallet for a specified extended public key -i, --index <index>                          Imports an HD wallet with a specified index -k, --indices <num_indices>                  Imports an HD wallet with a specified number of indices -m, --mnemonic <"mnemonic">                  Imports an HD wallet for a specified mnemonic (in quotes) -p, --password <password>                    Imports an HD wallet with a specified password
 ```